-2019 FINANCIAL REPORT
+2020 FINANCIAL REPORT

 Your Health Department is committed to operating efficiently while providing excellent services to all county residents.
-The fiscal condition of the City-Cowley County Health Department is very stable.
-During 2019 the Health Department had an annual fiscal audit performed to insure that all organizational accounting practices are consistent with generally accepted accounting principles for governmental entities and public law.
+The fiscal condition of the City-Cowley County Health Department is stable.
+During 2020 the Health Department had an annual fiscal audit performed to ensure that all organizational accounting practices are consistent with generally accepted accounting principles for governmental entities and public law.
 The final report indicated that the accounting and fiscal reports for the year were truthful and correct as presented.
 All requisite state required reports and filings that account for expenditure of funds entrusted to the Board of Health were made on time.
-By taking meticulous care of the funds entrusted to us during 2019 the Health Department continued to exhibit professional fiscal management in keeping with the highest expectations of our citizens and the local, state and federal governments.
+By taking meticulous care of the funds entrusted to us during 2020 the Health Department continued to exhibit professional fiscal management in keeping with the highest expectations of our citizens and the local, state, and federal governments.

-In 2019 the Board of Health approved a balanced budget in the amount of \$1,311,000.
-The final unaudited income for the year was \$1,491,988.
-The higher than projected income was a reflection of payments received from clients and the expanded use of Health Department services during the year.
-Service growth and revenue have grown over the past three years.
+In 2020 the Board of Health approved a balanced budget in the amount of \$1,436,527.
+The final unaudited income for the year was \$1,599,162, which was 11% higher than anticipated.
+The higher than projected income was due in great part to the payments received from state and federal funds for pandemic response.

-Expenditures for the year totaled \$1,434,295.
-For the year the Health Department was able to operate at a 4% surplus.
-In any year when surplus revenues are realized those funds are retained are carried forward for continued operations in the new fiscal year.
+Expenditures for the year totaled \$1,518,157, which was 6% higher than anticipated due to costs associated with pandemic response.
+For the year the Health Department was able to operate at a 5% surplus.
+In any year when surplus revenues are realized those funds are retained are carried forward for continued operations in the new fiscal year and in the year 2020 were set aside for the continuing expenses associated with pandemic response.